 Why Does It Work?

 As alluded to earlier, brands are starved for content that rises above the noise.
-Almost every brand wants to publish engaging blogs, articles, and other forms of content on a consistent basis, but a lack of original ideas—from credible writers—is stalling their efforts.
+Almost every brand wants to publish engaging blogs, articles, and other forms of content on a consistent basis.
+Still, a lack of original ideas—from credible writers—is stalling their efforts.
 That’s where you come in.

 Now that we have the basics covered, it’s time to dive deeper into the specifics of pitching on the nDash platform.
 Let’s get started.